-We all know how to get up early when we have to.
+We all know how to wake up early when we really have to.

 If you’re off to work, going on a trip or you’ve got young children, you’ll be familiar with the dawn of the day.

 But would you do it consistently by choice?

 Being an early riser is possible, but why would you want to?